colinmollenhour/Cm_Cache_Backend_Mongo/README.rst

-Zend_Cache_Backend_Mongo
+Cm_Cache_Backend_Mongo
 ============
-:Author: Anton Stöckl <anton@stoeckl.de>
+:Author: Colin Mollenhour

 About
 =====
-**Zend_Cache_Backend_Mongo** is a `Zend Framework <http://zendframework.com/> Backend for `MongoDB <http://www.mongodb.org/>.
+**Cm_Cache_Backend_Mongo** is a `Zend Framework <http://zendframework.com/> backend using `MongoDB <http://www.mongodb.org/>.
-It supports tags and autocleaning.
+It supports tags and does not need autocleaning thanks to MongoDb's TTL collections.

 Dependencies
 ============
-**Zend_Cache_Backend_Mongo** requires the MongoDB database version 1.1.1 or above as it use MapReduce for some features.
+**Cm_Cache_Backend_Mongo** requires the MongoDB database version 2.2 or newer and the PECL mongo driver 1.4 or newer.
-It has been tested with database version 2.0.0 and 2.0.1.

 Installation
 ============

-See http://framework.zend.com/manual/en/zend.cache.backends.html about how to add a new Backend for Zend_Cache
+Use modman, composer or manually copy Mongo.php into a path in the include path under Cm/Cache/Backend/.

 Configuration
 =============

-See http://framework.zend.com/manual/en/zend.cache.backends.html about how to configure cache backends.
 Constructor options for this backend:

-Associative array with following fields:

-'host' => (string) : the name of the mongodb server 'port' => (int) : the port of the mongodb server 'persistent' => (bool) : use or not persistent connections to this mongodb server 'collection' => (string) : name of the collection to use 'dbname' => (string) : name of the database to use
+* server         => (string) MongoClient server connection string
+* dbname         => (string) Name of the database to use
+* collection     => (string) Name of the collection to use
+* ensure_index   => (bool)   Ensure indexes exist after each connection (can disable after indexes exist)

 Credits
 =======

 :Original Author: Olivier Bregeras <olivier.bregeras@gmail.com>
+:Original Author: Anton Stöckl <anton@stoeckl.de>

-Changes against original version from Stunti
+Changes against original version from Stunti/Anton
 ============================================

-- fixed function getTags() as the map reduce syntax was wrong (for MongoDB 2.0.0)
-- added indexes for optimal performance
-- added field 'expire' so that cleaning with Zend_Cache::CLEANING_MODE_OLD does not need to have a function
-- removed the tests and the queue folder
+- Completely rewritten to use fewer and more efficient queries and to pass unit tests.

 License
 =======
-**Zend_Cache_Backend_Mongo** is licensed under the New BSD License http://framework.zend.com/license/new-bsd See *LICENSE* for details.
+**Cm_Cache_Backend_Mongo** is licensed under the New BSD License http://framework.zend.com/license/new-bsd See *LICENSE* for details.